jackcooperdev/portablemc_npm/README.md

 # PortableMC_NPM

-This module aims to convert the excellent work by [mindstorm38](https://github.com/mindstorm38) into an NPM module in order to be used in many NodeJS based projects.
+This module aims
+to convert the excellent work by [mindstorm38](https://github.com/mindstorm38) into an NPM module to be used in many Node.js based projects.

 ## Compatability
 The package is compatible with Windows and Linux Clients